How To Use the Data Explorer

 To view data for a resource, select the resource’s name from the resource list.

-When the selected metric changes, the Aggregation and Group By selectors are updated correspondingly.
+When the selected metric changes, the Aggregation and Group By selectors are updated correspondingly (as well as the list of resources and the Dimensions panel).
 Some metrics have different lists of Aggregation and Group By values.
 For example, the

 http.response_code dimension, which is a valid Group By value for the